KyberDot/easynews-indexer/README.md

 # Easynews Newznab-like server

 Flask server that bridges Easynews search to a Newznab-like API so you can add it to Prowlarr as a custom indexer and download NZBs.
-Video-only, sorts by relevance, returns as many results as possible, and filters files smaller than 100 MB.
+Video-only, sorts by relevance, returns as many results as possible, and filters files smaller than 100 MBs.

 ## Setup (Local)